Phazorknight/Cogito/Readme.md

   - Carryable crate
   - Door (unlockable)
   - Chest (item container)
+  - Hazard Zone (Area3D that drains a player attribute)
   - Items:
 	- Flashlight (combine with batteries to recharge)
 	- Battery (used to recharge Flashlight by combining them)